Caring for Your Linens

 - Never use fabric softeners, as they only coat the fibers to make them appear soft and breaks down the fibers.

-- The verdict is in: most detergents simply aren’t gentle enough to use on fine linens.
+- Most detergents simply aren’t gentle enough to use on fine linens.
 It’s imperative to use a mild “baby” detergent, or one that is non-alkaline and doesn’t contain bleach or brighteners.
 Unless linens are very soiled, half of the manufacturer’s recommended amount should be used, even with baby detergents.
 Bella Linea sells detergents that are specially made for linens and towels, which we are happy to ship to you.
-(But be forewarned: you’ll get hooked.)
-615-352-4041 or toll free 866-280-4480, email@example.com.

-The best way - the ONLY way - to enhance the luxuriousness of your sheets and prevent accelerated wear and tear is not dry them in a dryer - ever!
+The best way - the ONLY way - to enhance the luxuriousness of your sheets and prevent accelerated wear and tear is never dry them in a dryer - ever!
 We recommend air drying on the bed or rack, instead.
 There’s a reason why you see sheets hanging from windows when touring Europe: sun and fresh air combine to naturally bleach sheets and give them the scent of the outdoors.
-Here’s another well-kept secret: European’s have long discovered that hanging wet sheets to dry smoothes out the wrinkles, resulting in being ‘ironed’, too.
-[We know what you’re thinking, but before you despair, check out our blog to find out how to achieve ‘ironed’ sheets without actually having to, how you can even save a step in the laundering process, and other little-known linen facts!]
+Here’s another tip: Europeans have long discovered that hanging wet sheets to dry smoothes out the wrinkles, resulting in an "ironed" look.

 If you do iron: